OpenDSA/OpenDSA/RST/en/Blockchain/ProofOfStake.rst

 committee.
 However, even if an individual with a large stake invested in the cryptocurrencies, will still not have a majority since the value of the cryptocurrency is more than the individual's worth.
-[Why?]
-If the cryptocurrency
-equates to an individual's worth, it would be easy to invest higher pecentages in stake and increase chances of being chosen for validation committees where, if the user has malicious intent, they can initiate the 51% attack.
-[I don't understand this sentence.]
+If the cryptocurrency equates to an individual's worth, it would be easy to invest higher pecentages in stake and increase chances of being chosen for validation committees where, if the user has malicious intent, they can initiate the 51% attack.

 .. avembed:: Exercises/Blockchain/PoWvPoSSumm.html ka
     :long_name: Proof of Stake vs Proof of Work